 Welcome to T3's buying guide to the best office chairs of 2021.
-We've prepared this guide to help you find the perfect place to put your posterior and ensure the correct posture while sat down, and we've made sure to include chairs for every budget, environment and body shape.
+If you're looking for the perfect place to put your posterior, the most ergonomic options to fend off aches and pains and office chairs that don't stand out when you're working from home, this is the guide you need.
+Here you'll find chairs for every budget, working environment and body shape.

-Our guide will also give you essential information about posture, including details of how one of the best posture correctors can help you, and we'll tell you exactly what to look for when you're shopping for a seat.
-We'll tell you what features really matter, where you should never cut corners and what makes the best gaming chairs different to the best office ones.
-After all, you'll be sitting for very long hours in these chairs, so it's a decision that shouldn't be taken lightly.
+On the subject of aches and pains, our guide will also give you the information you need to know about posture, including details of how one of the best posture correctors can help you, and we'll tell you exactly what to look for when you're shopping for a seat.
+We'll show you what features really matter, which corners you should never cut and what makes the best gaming chairs different to the best office ones.
+After all, you'll be sitting for very many hours in these chairs, so it's a decision that shouldn't be taken lightly.

-We've included the best deals on these office chairs because it's important to shop around: even the most expensive office chairs can be bought with pretty big discounts, especially in the current climate.
-And if your heart is set on one you really can't afford, keep an eye on the used and refurbished market.
+It's wise to shop around for your office chair, which is why our guide also includes the best deals on each chair we've listed: even the most expensive office chairs are often available with large discounts, especially at the moment when so many offices are operating at reduced capacity instead of expanding and buying new bits.
+If your heart is set on a chair that you really can't afford, keep an eye on the used and refurbished market.
 Sadly companies can and do close, and that means their furniture is often sold off for extremely low prices.

 No matter what kind of chair you're looking for – the best office chair for back pain, the best office chair for ergonomic support or the best office chair for home working – our guide will help you find a superb seat.

-Once you've chosen your chair, make sure the rest of your setup is up to scratch too.
-We're passionate about ergonomics because we've learnt a lot of lessons the hard way – if you're going to be sitting at a desk all day in front of a PC, it's important to have a comfortable workspace with equipment that won't cause you to stretch or strain.
-If your current setup isn't as comfortable as it could be, check out our guides to the best 4K monitors, the best laptops and the best ergonomic keyboards too.
+It's important to remember that your chair is just part of your wider setup, and it's important to ensure that the rest of your working or gaming area isn't undoing the good your office chair delivers.
+We're passionate about ergonomics because we've learnt a lot of lessons the hard way – if you're going to be sitting at a desk all day in front of a PC or Mac, it's important to have a comfortable workspace with equipment that won't cause you to stretch or strain.
+If your current setup isn't as comfortable as it should be, check out our guides to the best 4K monitors, the best laptops and the best ergonomic keyboards too.

 Right here, though, we list the best office chairs in the world today.